 232key automatically types the weight into any application

 Our software runs in the background, listens to the COM port (serial port) your scale is connected to and waits for measurement values sent by the scale.
-Those values are then filtered, formatted and typed into the application running in the foreground at the current cursor position as simulated keystrokes.
+Those values are then parsed, formatted and typed into the application running in the foreground at the current cursor position as simulated keystrokes.
 This means that 232key can be used to transfer the weight (or other measurement values) into any application that accepts keyboard inputs, e.g. Microsoft Excel, OpenOffice / LibreOffice Calc, Google Docs, a form on a website, etc.

 In the following example, I used A&D’s FG-60KBM scale with an optional RS-232 interface (FG-OP-23).
 I connected it to my laptop with A&D’s serial cable (AX-PC09-SCA) and an inexpensive converter to USB (as my laptop doesn’t have a serial port).
 Upon pressing the “PRINT” key on the scale, the weight was typed directly into an input field on a website: